ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

 Use the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console to create a standard VPC cluster, and customize your cluster to meet the high availability and security requirements of your apps.
 {: shortdesc}

-Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
-If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
-{: important}

 ## Prerequisites and notes
 {: #cluster-create-vpc-prereq}

 * If worker nodes must access public endpoints, attach a public gateway to each subnet in your VPC.

 * A public network gateway is required when you want your cluster to access public endpoints, such as a public URL of another app or an {{site.data.keyword.cloud_notm}} service that supports public cloud service endpoints only.
 Make sure to review the [VPC networking basics](/docs/containers?topic=containers-plan_vpc_basics) to understand when a public network gateway is required and how you can set up your cluster to limit public access to one or more subnets only.

 * Before you can use KMS encryption, you must create a KMS instance and set up the required service authorization in IAM.
 For more information, see [Managing encryption for the worker nodes in your cluster](/docs/containers?topic=containers-encryption).

 * By default, your cluster is provisioned with a VPC security group and a cluster-level security group.
 If you want to attach additional security groups or change which default security groups are applied when you create the cluster, you must [create your VPC cluster in the CLI](/docs/containers?topic=containers-cluster-create-vpc-gen2&interface=cli#cluster_vpcg2_cli).

+* Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
+If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.

 * If your VPC Clusters require access to Classic Infrastructure resources, you must [enable VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf) and [service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui#service-endpoint) in your account.
-* If your VPC Clusters don't require Classic Infrastructure Access, no account changes are required.

 ## Creating a VPC cluster in the console